 7. You feel that your marriage is coming to an end

-Growing apart in a marriage doesn’t mean that the marriage is bound to end.
-You need to communicate with your partner and talk about the problems in the marriage and work on it.
-Only if you both are willing to work together to save your marriage will you be able to repair the damage caused in the marriage.
+Only if you both are willing to work together to save your marriage will you be able to repair the damage caused in the marriage and sometimes marriage counselling can come to your rescue.
 An effective way to save the marriage is to go for couple’s therapy.
 Having an unbiased third opinion can help you and your partner open up and identify the real problems of the marriage.
 If there’s still hope, your marriage can still be saved.